-The James H. Wilkinson Prize in Numerical Analysis and Scientific Computing is awarded every four years to one individual for research in, or other contributions to, numerical analysis and scientific computing during the six years preceding the award year.
-The purpose of the prize is to stimulate early career contributors and to help them in their careers.
+The James H. Wilkinson Prize in Numerical Analysis and Scientific Computing, established in 1979, is awarded for research in, or other contributions to, numerical analysis and scientific computing during the six years preceding the award.
+The purpose of the prize is to stimulate younger contributors (as defined under Eligibility) and to help them in their careers.

-The candidate must have no more than 12 years (full time equivalent) of involvement in mathematics since receiving their PhD at the award date, allowing for breaks in continuity.
-The prize committee can make exceptions, if in their opinion the candidate is at an equivalent stage in their career.
-The qualifying contribution must have been published within the six years preceding the award year.
+The prize can only be awarded to a researcher who has at most 12 years (full time equivalent) of involvement in mathematics since PhD at the award date, allowing for breaks in continuity, or who in the opinion of the prize committee is at an equivalent stage in their career.

 The prize committee will report its findings to the president at least seven months prior to the prize award date.
 The prize committee must select at most one prize winner except in extraordinary cases.
 Exceptions to this rule must be approved by the executive committee of the council.
 The nomination for the award must be accompanied by a written justification and a citation of about 100 words that can be read at award time.
 The president will report these findings to the executive committee of the council.